tencent cloud

 public void onCustomHttpDNS(String hostName, List<String> ipList) {

-// After resolving the hostName to an IP address, save it to the iPList and return it to the SDK internally.
+// After resolving the hostName to an ip address, save it to iPList and return it to inside the SDK.
 Note: Do not perform asynchronous operations here.

-// MSDKDnsResolver is the HTTPDNS SDK resolution interface provided by Tencent Cloud
+// Usage example: MSDKDnsResolver is the HTTPDNS SDK resolution API provided by Tencent Cloud

 String[] ipArr = ips.split(";");